Adharsh-s-tvm/Vintage/frontend/README.md

 Handle the maximum quantity a person can add to the cart for a single product

 Checkout page

 Display products moved to checkout with:
 Applicable discount

 Order Management
 Provide an option to return order when the order is delivered,should ask for reason for return (mandatory).
-Include a detail page for each respective order.
-Implement search to find specific order

 Admin side :
 Order Management